-Mediterranean romance takes on a new meaning here, with more crumbling ruins and ancient castles than you could ever possibly visit, and golden-sand coves that you’ll have all to yourself.
-An eclectic mix of cultures and landscapes, you’ll find something new at every destination.
+Mediterranean romance takes on a new meaning here, with more crumbling ruins and ancient castles than you could ever possibly visit in a lifetime, and hundreds of golden-sand coves that you’ll have all to yourself.
+The East Mediterranean coastline offers an eclectic mix of rich cultures and stunning landscapes and you will find something new at every destination your visit.
 Explore Greece’s dreamy Dodecanese islands; take a walk on the wild side in mountainous Montenegro; dance until dawn in Croatia’s lively bars.
-A kaleidoscope of colours, sounds, aromas and experiences, East Mediterranean sailing charters are the gift that keeps on giving.
+With a kaleidoscope of colours, sounds, aromas and experiences, East Mediterranean sailing charters are the gift that keeps on giving, whether you want to lose yourself in nature or immerse yourself in new cultures and experiences.
+These Mediterranean sailboat charter holidays are guaranteed to give you many new experiences and make the memories of a lifetime.
 Read on to learn why.

-Those on an East Mediterranean sailing charter will generally experience calm waters and good weather across the East Med, Dubrovnik/Montenegro and the Aegean sea.
+Those on an East Mediterranean sailing charter will generally experience calm waters and good weather across the East Mediterranean, around Dubrovnik/Montenegro and in the Aegean sea.

-Mediterranean sailboat charters are the perfect way to discover the charms of the East Mediterranean and the romance of this region is magnified when cruising on one of our stunning handcrafted sailing yachts.
-Visit remote spots that can only be accessed by the water, all from the comfort of our spacious deck saloon boats.
+A Mediterranean sailboat charters are the perfect way to discover the charms of the East Mediterranean and the romance of this region is magnified when cruising on one of our stunning handcrafted sailing yachts.
+An Oyster lets you visit remote spots that can only be accessed by the water, all from the comfort of our spacious deck saloon boats.
 Panoramic windows provide stunning views as you head to your next destination, with an expert crew onboard to skipper the yacht and cater to your every need.

-Croatia is a fantastic mix of tiny islands, sweeping national parks, extraordinary architecture and a renowned nightlife scene.
-Visit Diocletian’s Palace in Split, where ancient columns and secret underground passages will make you feel like you’ve stepped back in time.
-Tranquil pebbled beaches with gin-clear waters dot the coast of the mainland.
-Buzzing restaurants offer something for even the fussiest eaters on your East Mediterranean sailboat charter; fresh seafood, hearty Croatian stews and exceedingly good local wines are all there for you to choose from.
+Croatia is a fantastic mix of tiny islands, sweeping national parks, extraordinary architecture and a renowned nightlife scene – the perfect place for a yacht charter.
+Croatia is home to ten UNESCO World Heritage Sites, including Diocletian’s Palace in Split, where ancient columns and secret underground passages will make you feel like you’ve stepped back in time.
+Tranquil pebbled beaches with gin-clear waters dot the rugged coast of the mainland.
+The charms of beautiful Dubrovnik Old Town await, with buzzing restaurants that offer something for even the fussiest eaters on your East Mediterranean sailboat charter; fresh seafood, hearty Croatian stews and exceedingly good local wines are all there for you to discover and savour.

 The best time to visit Croatia on a sailing yacht charter is in July or August when the islands’ beachfront bars and clubs come alive and you’ll experience a glorious 13 hours of sunshine each day.
 Be sure to book far in advance to secure the most coveted marina berths in your chosen destinations.